Nevada State Route 445: History

 The first two miles (3 km) of State Route 445 in Sparks was originally designated State Route 32, with the remainder of the route comprising most of former State Route 33.
 SR 445 was crafted from these routes in the Nevada highway renumbering that took place in the late 1970s.

 12.5 mi of the route (the entirety of the route within the Pyramid Lake Indian Reservation) became a Nevada Scenic Byway on June 27, 1996.
 The same stretch was designated a National Scenic Byway on July 15 of that same year.

 Future

-The Pyramid Highway/U.S. 395 Connector (also known as the Northeast Connector) is a project taken by NDOT and RTC to improve mobility throughout the northern communities.
+The Pyramid Highway/U.S. 395 Connector (also known as the Northeast Connector) is a project taken by NDOT and RTC Washoe to improve mobility throughout the northern communities.
 The projects focuses on rerouting Pyramid Highway as a four to six–lane limited arterial roadway and freeway connecting U.S. 395 with an indirect connection to Sun Valley Boulevard, traveling along the mountainous region dividing Sun Valley with Sparks before merging with the original route.
 There is no set completion date as it has not entered final design.